Bachelor of Hearts: Production

+Locations

+The film's outdoor locations covered Kings Parade heavily however Cambridge railway station, Mill Lane and a panoply of colleges were used, namely: Trinity, St. John's, King's, Clare and Girton.

 Critical reception

+The Monthly Film Bulletin wrote: "To offset its unremitting emphasis on all the more hackneyed eccentricities – real and imagined – of university life, Bachelor of Hearts has an engaging hero and heroine in Hardy Kruger and Sylvia Syms, pleasantly photographed backgrounds and a pervasive air of natural gaiety.
+It is a pity that the pace is often forced and the situations contrived."

 The Guardian said "after a very heavy start it does come comically alive in its last two episodes."

-Variety called it "facetious, rather embarrassing...
+Variety called it "facetious, rather embarrassing ...
 US audiences are likely to be completely bewildered."

-Filmink magazine said "the film has nice colour, location footage, Belinda Steele as an ingenue, Peter Cook as an extra and maybe one funny joke."
+FilmInk magazine said "the film has nice colour, location footage, Barbara Steele as an ingenue, Peter Cook as an extra and maybe one funny joke."
+The same magazine also noted "the public didn’t like Bachelor of Hearts much on release, but the movie always seemed to be on television back in the day."